ComethTheNerd/zeit-hackathon/README.md

 ## Closing Remarks

-Given more time I would have like the compiler to generate the networking communication between the Now backend and Android frontend automatically.
+Given more time I would have liked the compiler to generate the networking communication between the Now backend and Android frontend automatically.

-Overall I'm happy with the result, and thank everyone at Zeit for hosting this event which proved to be the breath of fresh air I needed!
+Overall I'm happy with the result, and wish to thank everyone at Zeit for hosting this event which proved to be the breath of fresh air I needed!

 Kind regards
 Darius Hodaei